shubhambjadhavar/terraform-provider-expensify/README.md

 1. Create an expensify account at https://www.expensify.com/<br>
 2. Sign in to the expensify account.<br>
 3. To create a policy, go to `Settings -> Policies -> Group -> click on New Policy`.<br>
-4. After creating the policy, for policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the link.
+4. After creating the policy, for policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the link.<br>
    Example: Link of a Polciy - https://www.expensify.com/policy?param={%22policyID%22:%22E95AFCD33ABE2BB8%22}

 ### API Authentication